Oedipus Rex

 The Oedipus complex

-By using the myth of Oedipus as an example, Dr. Sigmund Freud revealed a dark truth within all of us.
+By using the myth of Oedipus as an example, Dr Sigmund Freud revealed a dark truth within all of us.
 In 1899, Sigmund Freud’s book The Interpretation of Dreams was published, and the world was introduced to the Oedipus complex.
 The section of the book where Freud refers to Oedipus is entitled “Dreams of the Death of Beloved Persons.”
-Firstly, Freud explains that such a dream when accompanied by distressing feelings actually reveals our hidden wish for the person’s death!
+First, Freud explains that such a dream, when accompanied by distressing feelings, actually reveals our hidden wish for the person’s death!
 However, the wish is not necessarily a present wish and may date from the past.
 When such dreams concern our parents, we are most likely to dream of the death of a parent of the same sex, for example, a son dreams of his father’s death.
 The explanation provided by Freud links directly to the fact that a child’s sexuality begins to develop relatively early.
-In general, children are spoiled or indulged by the parent of the opposite sex (mommy’s little soldier) and thus the parent of the same sex becomes what Freud calls an “obnoxious rival” (316) for such affections, as well as being the disciplinarian more often than not.
-As children do not understand death, they easily wish it on those who deprive them of their desires.
-In this example, the boy would wish his father’s death.
-Whether one accepts this theory or scoffs at it, Freud asserts that it is a normal phase of childhood development.
+In general, children are spoiled or indulged by the parent of the opposite sex (mommy’s little soldier), and thus the parent of the same sex becomes what Freud calls an “obnoxious rival” (316) for such affections.
+The parent of the same sex is the disciplinarian more often than not.
+In this example, the boy would wish for his father’s death.
+As children do not understand death, they readily wish it on those who deprive them of their desires.
+Whether one accepts this theory or scoffs at it, Freud asserts that it is a perfectly normal phase of childhood development.

-Freud explains the continuing potency of the myth of Oedipus by the link to infantile psychology, basically it is something that affects us all.
+Freud explains the continuing potency of the myth of Oedipus by this link to infantile psychology: basically, it is something that affects us all.
 He also compares Oedipus’ tortuous road to the truth as analogous to the process of psychoanalysis (Freud 321).
-In short, Oedipus enacts as an adult a wish that most of us secretly harbour as children and therein lies the true terror of this play.
+In short, Oedipus enacts as an adult a wish that most of us secretly harbour as children, and therein lies the true terror of this play.
 This summary is relevant to the reader, despite any opinions about Freud’s theories, primarily because it enhances one’s understanding of the play.
-Freud’s theory will surely echo in the reader’s mind when Queen Jocasta says to Oedipus, “many a man before you, in his dreams, has shared his mother’s bed.”
+Freud’s theory will surely echo in the reader’s thoughts when Queen Jocasta says to Oedipus, “Many a man before you, in his dreams, has shared his mother’s bed.”

 The domino effect.